happywithxpl/GeneMiner/README.md

 Users on Windows, macOS and Linux computers can run GeneMiner directly from the command line. we also offer a more convenient GUI version for Windows and macOS users.

-## **GeneMiner with GUI**
+## GeneMiner with GUI

-We strongly recommend using the GUI version for users who are not familiar with the command line or light use.Download the corresponding version of the packaged GUI from xx and double click to run it.
+We strongly recommend using the GUI version for users who are not familiar with the command line or light use.Download the corresponding version of the packaged GUI from [here](:https://github.com/happywithxpl/GeneMiner/releases) and double click to run it.

 ![图片](https://github.com/happywithxpl/GeneMiner-Test/blob/main/GeneMiner_GUI.png)

-## GeneMiner with command line
+## **GeneMiner with command line**

 - option1  **Cloning the repo**

 - option2  **Source distribution**

 - option3  **Flexible construction**

 **Cloning the repo**  (support)